sedrickkeh/PSE-Tracker/README.md

 # PSE-Tracker
-A native application to track stock activity in the Philippine Stock Exchange
+A web application to track stock activity in the Philippine Stock Exchange